samuelmeuli/wikibase-api/docs/getting_started/installation_and_usage.rst

 .. note::
     The Wikibase instance which is accessed by default is Wikidata.
 To use another instance, e.g. a local one for testing, set the ``api_url`` parameter accordingly.
 You can find a guide on how to set up your own instance locally using Docker under :ref:`local_wikibase_instance`.

+    Another way to test your edits is to query/modify Wikibase's `sandbox item <https://www.wikidata.org/wiki/Q4115189>`_.

 Before being able to make requests, you need to authenticate yourself to the API.
 You have two options: